Liz and her husband have enjoyed visiting Portugal on many occasions. On their travels, they especially like sampling local food and drink.

-No article on food and drink in Porto would be complete without mention of the product for which it is renowned around the world.
+No article on food and drink in Porto would be complete without mention of the product for which the city is renowned around the world.
 Port, or Vinho do Porto, as it has been called since the late 1600s, is a fortified wine produced from grapes grown in the Douro valley.
 Traditionally the port was transported in large barrels by boat down the river to the port houses in Porto.
 These flat bottomed boats (barcos rabelos) still line each side of the River Douro near Ponte Dom Luis 1, but are now purely for decoration, as they have been replaced by tanker trucks.

-The variety of port known by many is a sweet red dessert wine, but there are also dry, semi-dry and white versions available.
+The variety of port known by many is a sweet red dessert wine, but there are also dry, semi-dry, and white versions available.
 Prices vary depending on how much you are prepared to pay.
 Typically you can pay as little as a few euros for a supermarket branded variety, which is perfectly drinkable, to substantially more for a vintage variety from one of the famous port houses, such as Taylor's or Sandeman's.
 Many port houses offer guided tours and opportunities for port tasting.

 Budget Tips for Food and Drink Around Porto